REQUEST FOR ADDITIONAL INFORMATION AND DOCUMENTARY

 identification, the name of the person whose documents are in the folder

 and how the original file was labeled.
+Mark original documents with the designation "Original" and produce a list of all documents so designated.
 If the company submits hard copies

 of electronic documents that have been printed from a common electronic